Regional Institute on the Study and Practice of Strategic Nonviolent Action

 It always seems impossible until it’s done.

-The Regional Institute on the Study and Practice of Strategic Nonviolent Action offers practitioners and academics alike a great opportunity to learn about, and reflect on, ways to achieve social change nonviolently.
+The Regional Institute on the Study and Practice of Strategic Nonviolent Action in the Americas offers practitioners and academics alike a great opportunity to learn about, and reflect on, ways to achieve social change nonviolently.
 Join us to learn how strategic nonviolent action can shift the existing balance of power and increase awareness of issues of injustice with the goal of bringing about change.
 Come and learn from case studies throughout Latin America and the world.

 This course is designed to equip activists, scholars, teachers, professionals, and other future peacebuilders from all countries in the Americas with practical tools, knowledge, and hands-on experience to understand the power of nonviolent action to transform the state and society and improve social justice.